-In June and July MethodSpace will focus on research-oriented careers including career purpose and goals, skills, as well as expected and unexpected transitions.
+In June and July MethodSpace focused on research-oriented careers including career purpose and goals, skills, as well as expected and unexpected transitions.
 Find the whole series of posts here.

 If you are thinking about an academic or research-oriented career, getting published in a scholarly journal is beneficial.
 Here are some open access resources that might help you understand and work with the editorial and review processes: